AGiorgetti/agiorgetti.github.io/_drafts/using-git.md

 git pull --rebase
 {% endhighlight %}

-using --rebase we as git to place all our commits ON TOP of the work done by other poeple.
+using --rebase we ask git to place all our commits ON TOP of the work done by other poeple.

 3- Commit your work __locally__: